tbklang/documentation/docs_src/implementation/38-meta.md

 #### the `MCloneable`

-**NOTE:** This one isn't even used yet anywhere that I know of, hence do not document yet

-Anything which implements this can make a full deep clone of itself.
+Anything which implements this should be able to make a full deep clone of itself and then also, optionally, allow a new parent to be set.

 |   Method name    | Return type  |     Description                             |
 |------------------|--------------|---------------------------------------------|